ibericode/mailchimp-for-wordpress/readme.txt

 - Allow re-running previous migrations by visiting a certain admin URL.
 - Do not show checkboxes option for fields that only accept a single value.
-- Write field specific errors to debug log when MailChimp denies a sign-up request.
+- Write field specific errors to debug log when Mailchimp denies a sign-up request.
 - Write to debug log when custom integrations can not find an EMAIL field.
-- Differentiate between connection & authorization errors when testing connection to MailChimp.
+- Differentiate between connection & authorization errors when testing connection to Mailchimp.
-- Bump limit of number of MailChimp lists to fetch from 100 to 500.
+- Bump limit of number of Mailchimp lists to fetch from 100 to 500.

 #### 4.0.3 - August 24, 2016